Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 What to incorporate on the daily basis:

-• Take a spoon of chia in the morning when you have yogurt or smoothie.
+- Take a spoon of chia in the morning along-with yogurt or smoothie.

-• Take nut butters (one of a kind, almond or walnut) on whole-grain toast.
+- Take nut butters (almond or walnut) on whole-grain toast.

 9. Apples:

-A day a day an apple may keep the doctor away.
+An apple a day may keep the doctor away.
 Apples have quercetin which is a natural, anti-inflammatory, antihistamine flavonoid.
 Apples are also beneficial to the health of the gut since they contain a lot of fiber, particularly pectin.

-Eating an apple a day is not really that difficult:
+Eating an apple a day is not really a difficult part:

-• Cut a piece of an apple in oats or overnight oats.
+- Cut a piece of an apple in oats

 10. Dark Chocolate: